zurgeg/linux_rocksmith/arch.md

 ## Set up JACK with Cadence

 1. Open Cadence.
-If it says on the bottom left that you should log out and back in and you already did that, restart your machine.
+If it says on the bottom left that you should log out and back in, and you already did that, restart your machine.
 1. Go to `Configure -> Engine`.
 Make sure that "Realtime" is ticked.
 1. Go to "Driver", select ALSA.
  * If you use the same device for input and output, untick "Duplex Mode" and select the device you want to use in the first line.
 If you use different devices for in- and output, tick "Duplex Mode" and select the devices in the 2nd and 3rd line.
 Please note that the names are not that intuitive to begin with.